White House says it fired NTSB member over misconduct but Todd Inman denies the allegations

 Inman was the lead board member on scene after last year's midair collision near Washington, D.C., that killed 67 people after an airliner collided with a U.S. Army Black Hawk helicopter.
 He also oversaw the initial investigation of the crash of a UPS cargo plane in Kentucky that killed 15 people in November.

 Before last year, it was extremely unusual for board members at independent agencies to be dismissed.
-However, Trump has fired members of the Federal Reserve Board, the Surface Transportation Board, the Equal Employment Opportunity Commission and the Nuclear Regulatory Commission to clear the way for his own appointees.
+However, Trump has fired members of the Surface Transportation Board, the Equal Employment Opportunity Commission and the Nuclear Regulatory Commission to clear the way for his own appointees.
+He also tried to remove Federal Reserve governor Lisa Cook, but she has been fighting that and the courts have allowed her to remain on the job.

 The five-member NTSB is supposed to be split between three members of the president's party and two members of the other party.
 After Inman's firing and the addition of DeLeeuw, the board will be split evenly, 2-2, between the parties, and Trump will be able to appoint a third Republican.

-Note: This story was first published on Mar.
-9, 2026.
-It was updated on Mar.
-10, 2026, to correct that President Donald Trump had tried to fire Federal Reserve governor Lisa Cook, but the courts have allowed her to stay on the job as she fights the termination.